briandrum/codes.forchagrin.com/_chapters/chapter-941-use-of-public-ways-for-small-cell-wireless-facilities-and-wireless-support-structures.md

-1. _(a)_ Each Facilities Operator must procure and provide to the Village a bond, escrow, deposit, letter of credit, or other financial surety to ensure compliance with this Chapter and [Chapter 4939][ORC Chapter 4939] of the Ohio Revised Code.
+1. _(a)_ Each Facilities Operator must procure and provide to the Village a bond, escrow, deposit, letter of credit, or other financial surety to ensure compliance with this Chapter and [Chapter 4939][ORC 4939] of the Ohio Revised Code.
 The financial surety must be in an amount sufficient to cover the cost of removal of all Facilities owned or operated by the Facilities Operator.